RaymondBrien/zombie-bingo/README.md

 # [ZOMBIE BINGO](https://zombie-bingo-a26c47d43c24.herokuapp.com)

 ### Zombie Bingo 🧟‍♂️: A Thrilling Apocalypse Anticipation Game!
 "Welcome to Zombie Bingo 🧟‍♂️, where doomsday joins your news feed!
-Picture this: a thrilling blend of current events and apocalyptic anticipation in a scintilating yet simple game package in your terminal.
+Picture this: a thrilling blend of current events and apocalyptic anticipation in a scintillating yet simple game package in your terminal.
 The app scours the latest headlines for key words, and your mission, should you choose to accept it, is to guess them right, alongside guessing how likely doomsday is today.
 Each correct guess earns you a point, but here's the twist: the more buzzwords you nail, the closer you get to determining the likelihood of the apocalypse—on a scale of 0 to 100.
 It's a race against time, wits, and the impending doom ahead.
 Are you ready to bingo your way through the apocalypse?"

 The target audience for Zombie Bingo includes: